-Carry your medicines with you whenever you are away for a prolonged time and continue to use them as you would at home.
+Carry your medicines with you and continue to use them as you would at home.
 Also, be sure to bring them with you on each return visit with your doctor and ask for instructions about their future daily use before you leave.

 If the bottle is getting low, call ahead and ask your doctor for a refill.
 You will continue to take the drops until otherwise instructed by your doctor.

 It is not unusual for medications to sting or burn slightly for a few moments when they are first used.
 However, if after using the medication, your ear lobes become red, swollen, and itchy, you should report this to your doctor.

 If possible, have someone else put the drops in for you.